X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim04creatingcity.md

 # Drawing the buildings

-To be honest, there is not much new MonoGame stuff you will learn in this chapter, the code of last chapter will simply be expanded upon.
+To be honest, there is not much new MonoGame stuff you will learn in this chapter, the code of the last chapter will simply be expanded upon.
 We will be drawing buildings on the floorplan and their roofs.
 For this reason, I will summarize the adjustments and additions.

 ## Adding some height to our floor plan